 without having your calculator graph them.

 punching buttons on the calculator as soon as you get started on a

-statistics courses Math 2200 and 3200 require certain (not terribly
+statistics courses Math 2200 and 3200 require a calculator (not terribly

-advanced courses in statistics and numerical methods in mathematics
+courses in statistics and numerical methods make use of some kind of